atherfawaz/Snake/README.md

 # Snake
-Implementation of the classic Snake game in assembly language.
+Implementation of the classic Snake game in assembly language based on the Intel 8088 Processor.